Welcome to my website. A selection of new material of all kinds is listed below.

 And there is a partial list of software I have written.

-This is a reading list for the Oxford finals “Logic and Language” paper, oriented more around philosophical logic than my other reading list for this paper.
+This is a 4-tutorial reading list for the Oxford first year “general philosophy” paper.
 Students may wish to also consult the philosophy faculty’s reading list available through WebLearn.

 Particularly significant readings are starred (*).